Prosecutors: Manafort wrote op-ed with colleague in Russia

 Manafort is currently facing several felony charges involving allegations of money laundering and other financial crimes related to his political consulting work in Ukraine.
-He has been confined to his home while he works out a bond arrangement with the government.
+Manafort has denied any wrongdoing.
+A trial is scheduled for next year.

+Reached Monday, a spokesman for Manafort declined comment on the op-ed described by prosecutors.

 In the court filing, prosecutors say the op-ed appeared to violate an admonishment from the judge last month to refrain from public statements.